AndrewC101/PokemonTrueRed/README.md

 - Missingno glitch and Mew glitch are still present (it wouldn't be gen 1 without them) but balanced so the player can't exploit them

 # Download and Play
-The current version of the game can be downloaded from [here](https://drive.google.com/file/d/1JbQPxpU5oqXdRSiWZsL5Dd4F9rz5VgdA/view?usp=sharing).
+The current version of the game can be downloaded from [here](https://www.dropbox.com/s/95zi9q8m3tjoe6f/PokemonTrueRed.gbc?dl=0).
-Or it is also available from [here](https://www.dropbox.com/s/95zi9q8m3tjoe6f/PokemonTrueRed.gbc?dl=0).

 This is compatible with any existing gen 1 saves you have.
 You need to
 - Manually save your current game in an outdoor map such as Pallet Town